-The AAPD:
+The AAPD encourages:

-- recommends or al health care be included in the design and provision of individual and community-based health care programs to achieve comprehensive health care. - 2. encourages establishment of a dental home for all children by 12 months of age in order to institute an individualized preventive oral health program based upon each patient's unique caries risk assessment. - 3. recommends that health care providers who diagnose oral disease either provide therapy or refer the patient to an appropriately trained individual for treatment.
-Immediate intervention is necessary to prevent further dental destruction, as well as more widespread health problems. - 4. recognizes evaluation and care provided for an infant, child, or adolescent by a cleft lip/palate, orofacial, or craniofacial deformities team as the optimal way to coordinate and deliver complex services. - 5. believes that the dentist providing the oral health care for the patient determines the medical indication and justification for treatment.
+- 1. oral health care to be included in the design and provision of individual and community-based health care programs to achieve comprehensive health care. - 2. establishment of a dental home for all children by 12 months of age in order to institute an individualized preventive oral health program based upon each patient's unique caries risk assessment. - 3. health care providers who diagnose oral disease to either provide therapy or refer the patient to a primary care dentist or dental/medical specialist as dictated by the nature and complexity of the condition.
+Immediate intervention is necessary to prevent further dental destruction, as well as more widespread health problems. - 4. evaluation and care provided for an infant, child, or adolescent by a cleft lip/palate, orofacial, or craniofacial deformities team as the optimal way to coordinate and deliver such complex services. - 5. the dentist providing oral health care for a patient to determine the medical indication and justification for treatment.
 The dental care provider must assess the patient's developmental level and comprehension skills, as well as the extent of the disease process, to determine the need for advanced behavior guidance techniques such as sedation or general anesthesia.